-Although studies show that drinking moderate amounts of alcohol (one drink a day for women and two drinks a day for men) may actually lower the risk of diabetes, the opposite is true for people who drink greater amounts of alcohol.
+Although studies show that drinking moderate amounts of alcohol may actually lower the risk of diabetes, the opposite is true for people who drink greater amounts of alcohol.

 Too much alcohol can cause chronic inflammation of the pancreas (pancreatitis), which can impair its ability to secrete insulin and ultimately lead to diabetes.

-Tobacco is equally harmful.
 Tobacco use can increase blood sugar levels and lead to insulin resistance.
-And the more you smoke, the greater your risk of diabetes.
+The more you smoke, the greater your risk of diabetes.

 Heavy smokers — those who smoke more than 20 cigarettes a day — almost double their risk of developing diabetes, when compared with nonsmokers.

 - Pancreatitis.
 National Digestive Diseases Information Clearinghouse. http://digestive.niddk.nih.gov/ddiseases/pubs/pancreatitis/.
 Accessed April 25, 2014.

 - Mukamal K. Overview of the risks and benefits of alcohol consumption. http://www.uptodate.com/home.
 Accessed April 25, 2014.

 - Shi L, et al. Physical activity, smoking, and alcohol consumption in association with incidence of type 2 diabetes among middle-aged and elderly Chinese men.
 Plos One.
 2013;8:e77919.